SkeldJS/SkeldJS/README.md

 as well as a central `@skeldjs/skeldjs` package that contains a simple client API, and a server plugin API with support for Redis and multiple server nodes.

-The repository also hosts utility packages for the projects listed above, that you can use individually.
+The repository also hosts utility packages for the packages listed above, that you can use individually.
-* **Common** - Common Among Us structures and game objects that are shared across all main projects.
+* **Core** - An impartial core internal API for Among Us structures and game objects that are shared across all main projects.
 * **Protocol** - Protocol interfaces with full parsing and composing.
-* **Constant** - Enums & data in Among Us that never change.
+* **Constant** - Enums & bitfields in Among Us.
-* **Types** - Useful Among Us types, enums and interfaces.
+* **Data** - Among Us game data & information.
 * **Util** - Basic utility functions.

+As well as the main and utility packages, the project also contains several packages to be used as additions or addons to the client package.
+These are installed separately from the client although are helpful in automating client development.
+* **Pathfinding** - A* pathfinding implementation to get around the Among Us map, abstracted to be a seamless addition to the  client package.
+* **Task Manager** - A tool used for managing task completion in the correct order in Among Us.

 You can view auto-updating documentation for all packages hosted at github pages at https://skeldjs.github.io/SkeldJS.